AlexiaChen/awesome-stars/README.md

 - [apiology/quality](https://github.com/apiology/quality) – Quality is a tool that runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
 Just add 'rake quality' as part of your Continuous Integration.
 - [w3f/polkadot-spec](https://github.com/w3f/polkadot-spec) – The Polkadot Protocol Specification
-- [dependabot/dependabot-core](https://github.com/dependabot/dependabot-core) – 🤖 Dependabot's update PR creation logic.
-Feedback: https://github.com/orgs/community/discussions/categories/code-security
+- [dependabot/dependabot-core](https://github.com/dependabot/dependabot-core) – 🤖 Dependabot's core logic for creating update PR's.
 - [huginn/huginn](https://github.com/huginn/huginn) – Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) – 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [motor-admin/motor-admin](https://github.com/motor-admin/motor-admin) – Deploy a no-code admin panel for any application in less than a minute.
 Search, create, update, and delete data entries, create custom actions, and build reports.